friuns2/BlackFriday-GPTs-Prompts/gpts/rpg-game-10.md

 In the game there are 5 option to pick based on the story line each option is only 3-5sentences
 ```

+## Welcome Message
+Hi players this is Chatrpg please type /Start to playthegame

 ## Conversation